-Thousand Cranes was founded in memory of Keiko Williams, who passed away May 1, 2012 after losing a heroic battle against ovarian cancer and had been a survivor of human trafficking as a young woman in Japan.
-She was “rescued” from this horrible situation and was brought to the United States by a Navy sailor who then married her.
-She enrolled in night school to learn English, obtained U.S. citizenship and thoroughly embraced her new country and culture.
+Thousand Cranes was established in memory of Keiko Williams, who passed away on May 1, 2012, after a courageous battle with ovarian cancer.
+As a young woman in Japan, Keiko was a survivor of human trafficking.
+She was rescued from this dire situation by a U.S. Navy sailor who later became her husband.
+Upon arriving in the United States, she dedicated herself to building a new life—enrolling in night school to learn English, obtaining U.S. citizenship, and fully embracing her adopted country and its culture.

 In Loving Memory of Keiko Williams